coredns/coredns/plugin/template/README.md

 # template

-*template* allows for dynamic responses based on the incoming query.
+*template* - allows for dynamic responses based on the incoming query.

+## Description

+The *template* plugin allows you to dynamically repond to queries by just writing a (Go) template.

 ## Syntax